Gtaw Tig Welding

 Maintaining control of the welding arc is crucial for producing quality welds.
 The arc length, which is the distance between the tungsten electrode and the workpiece, should be carefully controlled.
 A shorter arc length produces a narrower, more concentrated arc, while a longer arc length creates a wider, more dispersed arc.
 Proper arc length control helps regulate the heat input and penetration into the base material, ensuring a sound weld.
 Additionally, the welding speed and travel angle should be adjusted to maintain a stable arc and prevent overheating or burn-through.

-See also Welding Tig Welding
+See also Welding Helmet With Fan Review

 Heat Management